Snowboarding — Targeting Pyeongchang 2018

 Born in Alert Bay, BC, Spencer O'Brien grew up as a member of the Haida Kwakwakw’wakw First Nation and learned from her mother that creativity and strength should guide her life.

 “My mom Dixie is First Nations and is the oldest of six.
 She’s a strong, creative and outspoken woman.
-Her strength, hard work ethic and strong sense of self has always inspired me to be myself and to not care what others think of me," said Spencer.
+Her strength, hard work ethic and strong sense of self has always inspired me to be myself, to follow my heart, and not to care what others think of me," said Spencer.

 She's been following her heart ever since.

-From the moment she first learned to snowboard at the age of 11 – turning pro just 5 years later – she's channelled this spirit to become one of the most progressive snowboarders in the world and the winner of five Winter X Games medals including gold in 2016.
+From the moment she first learned to snowboard at the age of 11 – turning pro just 5 years later – she's channelled this spirit to become one of the most progressive snowboarders in the world and the winner of five Winter X Games medals.

 Now a 13-year veteran of the Canadian National Team, she's taken her leadership responsibilities to heart – and into communities throughout British Columbia where sport can work for social change.

 She's a founding Ambassador for the N7 Fund to support aboriginal youth sport in Canada, works directly with the First Nations Snowboard Team out of North Vancouver by donating product for young athletes, and volunteers to do speaking engagements at schools because she strongly believes in being a good role model for youth.

 She's also an active part of the Women’s Sports Foundation and has done volunteer work with ACE (Alliance for Climate Education) to help educate young people on the importance of protecting the environment.